 URGENT NOTICES - and for latest news you can read our blog:

 Benzodizepine & z drug withdrawal information now on official medical site:

 The latest news from MHRA is the EMA have designated Diane 35 / Dianette and generics with a BLACK TRIANGLE - A WARNING that Dianette is under close monitoring for adverse side effects.
-The black triangle system has been in existance for many years but only now has the Eu Medicines Agency insisted the BLACK TRIANGLE has to be placed on the box of pills.
-However the pharmacies so far do not have the new boxes and few pharmacists are aware.
-We would like to hear from you about your local pharmacy having boxes with the black triangles and especially would like to know if your GP is aware: more information
+The black triangle system has been in existence for many years but only now has the Eu Medicines Agency insisted the BLACK TRIANGLE has to be placed on the information in the box of pills.
+However some pharmacies may not have the new boxes with the black triangle on the drug information and some pharmacists may not be aware.
+We would like to hear from you about your local pharmacy having patient information with the black triangles and especially would like to know if your GP is aware:

 We are still interested to receive reports of blood clots, hair loss, depression or any other adverse reaction to Dianette.
 In the Eu Dianette is called Diane 35 (cyproterone acetate & ethinylestradiol).

 Sadly some doctors fail to link depression with medication, including Dianette, they may have prescribed and are too hasty in picking up a pen to write a prescription for antidepressants.
 What a pity the GPs fail to read latest informaton or even discuss with their patient the possibility of a 'drug holiday'.
 By stopping a drug, or reducing a dose, many tragedies could be avoided.

 A recent suicide of young person taking Dianette and prescribed antidepressants may have been avoided if the doctor had been more aware.